 The previous problems have hinted at a method that we can continue:

 - Starting with remove all multiples of from the list.

 - Choose the next non-removed number and remove all of its multiples from the list.

-If we continue this procedure, what is the last number that we can use to remove a new multiple from the list?
+If we continue this procedure, which number is the last one that we'll end up using to remove a multiple of it (in addition to itself) from the list?